rancher/rancher.github.io/rancher/installing-rancher/installing-server/multi-nodes/index.md

 4. Select which certificate type you would like to use.
 Rancher can generate a self-signed certificate for you or you can use your own valid certificate.
 5. Click on **Generate Config Script**.
 6. Download the script and save it locally.

-> **Note:** After the configuration script is saved, stop the script generating Rancher server container.
+7. After the configuration script is saved, stop the script generating Rancher server container.

 ### Launching Rancher in HA